Regulations on Safe Management of Hazardous Chemicals in China(2011)

 The legislation mainly regulates hazardous chemicals, which are defined as highly toxic chemicals and other chemicals which are toxic, corrosive, explosive, flammable and do harm to human body, facilities and environment.

 Please note that all chemicals meeting GHS classification criteria will be regulated as hazardous chemicals by decree 591.
-Hazardous chemicals listed in the Catalog of Hazardous Chemicals will be subject to extra requirements, for example, operating license, registration, etc.
+Hazardous chemicals listed in the Catalog of Hazardous Chemicals will be subject to extra requirements, for example, product license, operation license, safe use permit, etc.

 The current Catalog of Hazardous Chemicals (2002) consists of three parts: